 Neither Ian Leake nor Ian Leake Studio accepts any liability to any person or entity with respect to loss or damage caused or alleged to have been caused directly or indirectly by use or misuse of this system.

-If you need any assistance then please contact me.
+If you need any assistance then please contact me by email.
 It would be helpful to attach a photo of the Diagnostics and Customer Support screens with your email.